Berkshire Flyer

 The Berkshire Flyer is a seasonal Amtrak passenger train service between New York City and the Berkshire Mountains in Pittsfield, Massachusetts, via the Hudson Valley.
-The weekly train departs Penn Station on Friday afternoons during the summer and returns on Sundays.
-The route's inaugural season ran from July 8 to September 5, 2022, as part of a pilot program set to run through summer 2023.
+The weekly train departs Penn Station on Friday and Sunday afternoons during the summer and returns on Sundays (Mondays on holiday weekends).
+The route's 2023 season began on May 26 and ran through October 9 as the second year of a three-year pilot program.

 History

+Development

 In 2014, Massachusetts proposed moving ahead with plans for commuter rail service between the Berkshires and New York City.
 Eight round trips per day would have followed the Housatonic Railroad from Pittsfield through Connecticut to Southeast, New York, where they would have taken the Harlem Line to Grand Central Terminal.
 Four stops were proposed in Berkshire County: Pittsfield, Lee, Great Barrington, and Sheffield.
-The commuter rail project failed to progress due to disinterest from the administration of Connecticut Governor Dannel Malloy.
+The commuter rail project failed to progress due to lack of interest from the administration of Connecticut Governor Dannel Malloy.

 In 2017, the Massachusetts legislature began new efforts toward a summer tourist train, not commuter rail, between New York City and the Berkshires.
 Eddie Sporn, a Berkshire-based consultant, was researching the topic of restoring passenger rail service and sent an outline of plans to State Senator Adam Hinds.
 The plan for the "Berkshire Flyer" was modeled on the CapeFLYER, a popular seasonal train between Boston and Cape Cod.
 The proposal routed the train on the Empire Corridor through New York State rather than Connecticut.
 In September the legislature empaneled a working group consisting of MassDOT representatives, government officials, business leaders, and involved citizens to work on the project.